 Put your cursor on layer 2 where the text says layer 2, your cursor will change to a little pointing hand double click and you can give this layer a title instead of just a number, I called mine uniform.
 Your layer pallet should now look like fig twelve

-Place your cursor on the brush icon on the tool bar on the left hand side of your screen choose a brush size by going to the top of the screen where brush is in the left hand corner, and clicking on the upside down triangle next to the number you see there or on the number itself.
+Place your cursor on the brush icon on the tool bar on the left hand side of your screen.
+Choose a brush size by going to the top of the screen where brush is in the left hand corner.
+Click on the upside down triangle next to the number you see there or on the number itself.

 See fig thirteen where I have highlighted both the brush icon and the top where you choose the size of brush.
 You choose the size that you want to use by moving the slider to the right to make it bigger and to the left to make it smaller.

-When you are pleased with the size of brush move your cursor to the picture and left click holding the left part of your mouse down as you start colouring the parts of the photo that is the uniform.
+When you are pleased with the size of brush move your cursor to the picture.
+Left click and keep the left part of your mouse down as you start to colour.
+Continue to hold the left part of your mouse down until you have coloured the parts of the photo that is the uniform.

-Your screen should now look like fig thirteen with the uniform coloured in, if you are not satisfied with the depth of colour try changing the opacity of the layer in the layer pallet increasing it will deepen the colour decreasing it will lighten it.
+Your screen should now look like fig thirteen with the uniform coloured in.
+If you are not satisfied with the depth of colour try changing the opacity of the layer in the layer pallet.
+Increasing the opacity will deepen the colour decreasing it will lighten it.

 Select the remaining untitled layer in the layer pallet repeating all the steps listed above for the uniform layer only this time use the eyedropper to sample the skin colour instead of the uniform colour and then colour in the skin.
 Create as many new layers as you need to get the result you desire.